COPRA & Staff

 NASPAA RECOGNITION & MEMBERSHIP

-NASPAA-COPRA is recognized by the Council for Higher Education Accreditation (CHEA) to accredit master’s degree programs in public policy, affairs, and administration globally.
+NASPAA-COPRA is recognized by the Council for Higher Education Accreditation (CHEA) to accredit master’s degree programs in public and nonprofit policy, affairs, and administration globally.
 Recognition by CHEA affirms that the standards and processes of the accrediting organization are consistent with the academic quality, improvement and accountability expectations that CHEA has established.
 To view NASPAA-COPRA's most recent re-recognition self-study, click here.

 NASPAA-COPRA is a member of the Association of Specialized and Professional Accreditors (ASPA), a membership organization that seeks to advance the knowledge, skills, good practices, and ethical commitments of accreditors.
 COPRA abides by ASPA’s Code of Good Practice.